StiensWout/DocHub/docs/ROADMAP.md

 Want to work on a roadmap item?

 1. Check if it's already in progress
-2. Review feature specifications in `docs/FEATURES/pending/`
+2. Review feature specifications in [GitHub Issues](https://github.com/StiensWout/DocHub/issues)
 3. Create an issue to discuss approach
 4. Create a feature branch
 5. Submit pull request when ready